HuHa-Labs/IoT-Server/IoT-Server/README.md

 2. Processes data.
 3. Stores data into the SQL Server database.
 4. Exposes REST API for the front-end to grab the required data

+# Components
+## API
+`/api/latest-data/`

+The api to retrieve the latest data from the database.

+## Pull data from kafka Service
+Periodically pull data from the kafka